 Congo's leader promises election but doesn't say when

-Congo's president said Wednesday he would appoint a prime minister within 48 hours amid a political impasse, and he promised that long-delayed presidential elections would take place without saying when.
+KINSHASA, Congo - Congo's president said Wednesday he would appoint a prime minister within 48 hours amid a political impasse, and he promised that long-delayed presidential elections would take place without saying when.
+President Joseph Kabila's comments to parliament were his first since his party reached a deal with the opposition on Jan.
+1 to hold elections without him by the end of this year.

 Discussions